chef-boneyard/knife-acl/README.md

 See the `knife acl add` documentation above for valid `OBJECT_TYPE` and `PERMS` values.

+Appending `-y` or `--yes` to the `knife acl bulk add` command will run the command without any prompts for confirmation.

 For example, use the following command to give the superusers group the ability to delete and update all nodes matching the regular expression 'WIN-.*':

-    knife acl bulk add group superusers nodes 'WIN-.*' delete,update
+    knife acl bulk add group superusers nodes 'WIN-.*' delete,update --yes

 ## knife acl remove MEMBER_TYPE MEMBER_NAME OBJECT_TYPE OBJECT_NAME PERMS